 Do you suffer

-- Are you dissatisfied with the therapies you have been prescribed to treat your migraines?
+- Are you dissatisfied with the therapies you have been prescribed to treat your migraine or cluster headaches?

-- Have you been told to avoid the sweetener aspartame?
+- Have you been told to avoid caffeine or the sweetener aspartame?

 - Do you have trouble swallowing pills or capsules?